DPSIM Static Module Manual

 Input data versus simulated data

-The input data tabs are used when the user must define a stream, especially feed streams.
-The simulated data tabs show calculated values after the static run.
-If a downstream stream has no simulated results, first check that the upstream data, model parameters and stream connections are complete.
+Use the input data tabs to define feed streams.
+The simulated data tabs show calculated values after a static run.
+If a downstream stream has no results, check the upstream data, model parameters and stream connections.

 Graph views